[ Skip to main content ]

-Being a human is hard bloody work, there is so much to contend with.
+Being a human is hard bloody work.
+There is so much to contend with.
 Setbacks and knockdowns, love and death, disappointments and frustrations.
-All the pesky negative emotions that goodness only knows I am only now years after quitting starting to get a handle on.
+All the pesky negative emotions that I am only now, years after quitting drinking, somewhat decent at managing.

 So many people find being a human so hard that they turn daily to brain bending liquids to help them cope.
 They rely on their 5 o’clock alcoholic drink to help them deal with the day – I sure did.
+Over and over and over again.
 But it doesn’t actually help, all it does is disconnect us from what’s going on, delay making us deal with stuff and numb our true emotions.

 It’s a trap that we’ve been tricked into thinking is a normal way to live.
 Step outside of it for a while and you start to see what a crock of shit it is.
 It’s a complete fallacy that alcohol is a necessary part of life.
 It’s a ridiculous notion that we need ‘help’ from a liquid drug to cope with our daily lives.